 Aside from the pain of leaving my parents, my friends, my car and the ocean and starting a new life almost from scratch.
-All the boring logistical stuff like setting up a bank account, getting a national insurance number and getting a phone number sorted out was fairly straightforward.
+All the boring logistical stuff like setting up a bank account, getting a health insurance (Public or Private) and getting a phone number sorted out was fairly straightforward.
 Choosing what part of London to live in was probably the hardest part of relocation.
 I had different advice from different people and ended up with a nice flat in Kentish Town to start out.

 What was harder was the emotional impact: something that I thought wouldn’t affect me.
 London is loud and rushy, filled with obnoxious schoolchildren and impatient locals who will yell at you if you stand in the wrong part of the escalator.
 Coming to terms with public transport was a nightmare.
 My first job there was one of the worst things I had ever done in my life.
 And I hated my new flatmate with the fire of a thousand suns.
 Eventually, I found a better job, a better flat and learned

 how to use the tube with the minimum of pain.

 It took a good six months, but that first moment when you are on the bus to meet your sister for dinner in Shoreditch.
 And you see the sun shining down Regent’s Canal and you feel your heart actually move, you know that it has been worth it and that the city has become yours.

 Berlin was a whole other ball game compared to leaving New Zealand, as it was a decision made on a whim.
 I had not saved up much money.
 And I was sad to be leaving London and my friends there.
 What made it even more challenging was that I didn’t speak German (I still don’t really).

 But it was an adventure that needed to be had.
 So I sorted out my life and once again packed up that suitcase and caught an early morning flight to Berlin.